Linux Kernel: New Vulnerability! Vulnerability allows unspecified attack - Breaking Latest News

 As the BSI is currently reporting, a vulnerability has been found in the Linux kernel.
 You can read here on news.de which operating systems and products are affected by the vulnerability.

-The Federal Office for Security in der Informationstechnik (BSI) published a security advisory for Linux kernels on June 9th, 2023.
-The Linux operating system and the product Open Source Linux Kernel are affected by the vulnerability.
+The Federal Office for Security in der Informationstechnik (BSI) published a security advisory for Linux kernels on June 13th, 2023.
+The operating systems UNIX and Linux as well as the product Open Source Linux Kernel are affected by the vulnerability.

 Remote Attack: No

-The Common Vulnerability Scoring System (CVSS) is used to assess the severity of security vulnerabilities in computer systems.
-The CVSS standard makes it possible to compare potential or actual security vulnerabilities based on various criteria in order to create a list of priorities for initiating countermeasures based on this.
+The Common Vulnerability Scoring System (CVSS) is used to assess the severity of vulnerabilities in computer systems.
+The CVSS standard makes it possible to compare potential or actual security vulnerabilities based on various criteria in order to better prioritize countermeasures.
 The attributes “none”, “low”, “medium”, “high” and “critical” are used for the severity of a vulnerability.
 The base score assesses the prerequisites for an attack (including authentication, complexity, privileges, user interaction) and its consequences.
 With the temporal score, framework conditions that change over time are included in the evaluation.
-The risk of the current vulnerability is classified as “low” according to the CVSS with a base score of 4.2.
+According to the CVSS, the risk of the vulnerability discussed here is rated as “medium” with a base score of 5.3.

 Linux Kernel Bug: Vulnerability allows unspecified attack